 W.TEC Technology Camp for Girls

-- To give girls the opportunity to experience, experiment and learn in a real world environment through the Internet.
+- To give the girl child, the opportunity to experience, experiment and learn in a real world environment through the Internet.

-- To encourage out-of-the-box thinking and provide an ideal environment for girls to think, plan their careers while gaining critical life skills such as teamwork, leadership skills and etiquette.
+- To encourage out of the box thinking and provide an ideal environment for the female child to have freedom to think, niche a good career for herself while gaining critical life skills such as etiquette, team work and leadership skills.

-- To create an innovative and encouraging platform where girls can showcase their talent in a fusion of education and entertainment.
+- To create an innovative and encouraging platform where children can show case their talent in a fusion of entertainment and education.

-The April 2013 edition was held (April 8 – 12).
 The week-long camp was a technology education and mentoring programme aimed at helping girls develop an early interest in computers and other information technology.
-For the camp duration, the students were trained in creating Digital Artwork (using Corel Draw), Making Short Films (using Microsoft Movie Maker), Website Design, Creating Blogs (using Blogger) and Building Computer Games (using Scratch).
+For the camp duration, the students are participating in Graphic Design, Film Production, Website Design and Computer Troubleshooting workshops.

 The long-term goal is to increase the numbers of Nigerian girls and women using technology productively for learning, professional and leadership activities.
 As W.TEC works to achieve this mission, our programmes will focus increasingly on using ICT to create content and build useful applications.